 - Advise your neighbour that you will be going away and ask them to put the bins out if necessary.

-- Fill your medication prescriptions that you will need to take.
+- Fill all medication prescriptions that will be required for the trip.

 - Ensure you have enough memory on your electronic devices.

-- When cooking a meal, cook an extra-large batch, and freeze this to have as the meal when you arrive home.
+- When cooking a meal, cook an extra-large batch, and freeze this to eat when you arrive home.
 At the time this may not be high on your priority list, but when you arrive home from your holiday, you will be extremely thankful you did this.

 - Complete an online grocery shop for your return.
-Having groceries delivered will save you going out to get them when you arrive home and will be helpful if you have to go back to work straight away.
+Having groceries delivered will save you going out to get them when you arrive home and will be helpful if you are working upon your return.

 Day before Vacation